 The Trustee, with the help of its advisers and in consultation with the employer, reviewed the Fund's investment strategy in November 2018.
-The review took into account the objectives described in Section 2 above.
+In August 2019, the Trustee agreed to implement a switching mechanism proposed by the Company to transfer monies from the Fund's growth assets to its bond assets (including increasing the hedging).
+This will occur when the required future investment return expected to be needed to fully fund a long-term funding target falls below certain trigger levels.
+These reviews took into account the objectives described in Section 2 above.